Want the latest Bay Area sports news delivered to your inbox? Sign up here to receive regular email newsletters, including “The Dime.”

 “For a while, women’s sports and soccer teams were just put into men’s facilities and just adapted to that.

-“We are moving the goalpost for women’s football and we hope to set a standard here that many other clubs will follow.”
+“We are moving the goalpost for women’s football, and we hope to set a standard here that many other clubs will follow.”

 Waxman noted that Thursday was a celebration of how Bay FC has soared from its “startup to growth phase,” but the club’s on-pitch action doesn’t quite match yet.
 The second-year franchise is struggling after earning a playoff berth in its inaugural season.

-Bay FC’s 12th-place standing in a 14-team league and a winless stretch that dates back to June 7 suggests the club has still has plenty of work ahead between the lines.
+Bay FC’s 12th-place standing in a 14-team league and a winless stretch that dates back to June 7 suggests the club still has plenty of work ahead between the lines.